-Create an interesting display of books about words, including dictionaries, grammar guides, thesauri, and even etiquette guides.
+Create an attractive yet creative display of books about words, including dictionaries, grammar guides, thesauri, and even etiquette guides.

-Host a special storytime with books about words.
+Host a special storytime with books about words, such as the following:

-Create a special display of word-related books with funny titles such as
+Create an eye-catching display of word-related books with funny titles.

 - Woe Is I: The Grammarphobe’s Guide to Better English in Plain English